cyberconcepts/loops/knowledge/README.txt

 Then we record the need for John to acquire this knowledge.

-  >>> from loops.knowledge.browser import CreateQualificationRecordForm
+  >>> from loops.knowledge.qualification.browser import CreateQualificationRecordForm
-  >>> from loops.knowledge.browser import CreateQualificationRecord
+  >>> from loops.knowledge.qualification.browser import CreateQualificationRecord

 Glossaries